 The purpose of interest-free credit is to remove any doubt in the customer’s mind that they can afford a new luxury item right now, regardless of financial situation or their best judgement.

 In reality, the total price the customer agrees to pay is considerably more expensive than it should be with the hidden cost of credit factored in, so you end up investing in a deal that isn’t a ‘bonkers bargain’ at all.

 In the above example, customers who take the credit for financial reasons are paying £180 (15-20%) straight away on top of what they should be paying.
 Because the cost of interest is effectively hidden, the customer doesn’t realise when they are being over-charged.

-This is the same with all interest free credit offers, whether it’s curtains, kitchens, bathrooms, the list goes on.
-It all boils down to a simple sales tactic, where the deal is often more appealing than real value for money or quality of product.
+This is the same with all interest-free credit offers, whether it’s curtains, kitchens, bathrooms, the list goes on.
+It all boils down to a simple sales tactic, where the deal is often more appealing than real value for money or quality of the product.

 Different by design

 We’ve been approached several times by finance companies in the past to offer interest-free credit deals – but we have refused every time because it does not offer our customers value for money.
 At John Ryan By Design you will be dealing with us and only us, no third party creditors or suppliers adding to the cost.

 Rather than regurgitating all the typical sales mumbo jumbo, our Outlet section offers immediate discounts to customers with no credit agreements necessary.
 All costs are upfront, nothing hidden, and there’s no need to have any risk tied up with your new bed.